scarf-sh/docs/docs/gateway.md

 ### Overview

 The Scarf Gateway is a service that sits in front of your container registry/registries, acting as a single access-point to all of your containers, regardless of where they are actually hosted.
-By making it easy to host containers from your own domain, the gateway decouples your distribution from your registry provider and provides unparalleled download analytics.
+By making it easy to host containers from your own domain, the gateway decouples your distribution from your registry provider and provides in-depth download analytics.

 Suppose you maintain a container `your-org/a-container-name`.
 Your users pull your container via `docker pull your-org/a-container-name` (or an alternative container runtime command).
-Scarf prodies a thin redirect layer in front of your registry so that, you can offer a registry-independent route to your container, on your own domain.
+Scarf provides a thin redirect layer in front of your registry so that you can offer a registry-independent route to your container, on your own domain.

-With Scarf, your container can stay on it's current registry, but be served through your own domain, e.g.:
+With Scarf, your container can stay on its current registry, but be served through your own domain, e.g.:

 ```bash
 # Make your existing container available through your own domain